AlkemiNetwork/alkemi-reserve-contracts/docs/LiquidityReserveState.md

 ### havePermission

-Returns true if the caller is the current liquidity provider or the settlement contract.
+Returns true if the caller is the current liquidity provider

 ```js
 function havePermission() public view